Types of reproduction in plants, Typical flower, Structure & sex of flower

 2. Corolla

 It is the second whorl (following the calyx) of the floral leaves.
-It consists of a group of bright coloured scented leaves, each leaf is called a “petal”.
+It consists of a group of bright-coloured scented leaves, each leaf is called a “petal”.
 Its function: It protects the reproductive organs.
 It attracts insects to the flower, which helps in the reproduction process.

 3. Androecium

 It is the third whorl (following the corolla) of the floral leaves, It is the male reproductive organ of the flower, Its leaves are known as “stamens”.
-Each stamen consists of a fine filament ends in a sac known as the anther, which is divided into two parts, each part has two chambers containing pollen grains.
+Each stamen consists of a fine filament that ends in a sac known as the anther, which is divided into two parts, each part has two chambers containing pollen grains.
 Its function: It produces pollen grains (inside the pollen chamber).

 4. Gynoecium

-It is the fourth (innermost) whorl of the floral leaves, It is the female reproductive organ of the flower, Its leaves are known as “carpels” which resemble the flask in shape.
+It is the fourth (innermost) whorl of the floral leaves, It is the female reproductive organ of the flower, Its leaves are known as “carpels” which resemble a flask in shape.
 Each carpel consists of a swollen part called the ovary, which is connected with a tube called the style, which ends in an opening called the stigma, It produces ovules (inside the ovary).

 Typical flower

-The flower is considered as a typical flower if it contains four different floral whorls.
+The flower is considered a typical flower if it contains four different floral whorls.
 The typical flower is a flower that contains four floral whorls.
 Flowers are different from each other in the separation or fusion of the sepals and petals, like in the flowers of wallflowers (Manthoor) and Petunia.

-The petals of corolla are colourful and scented to attract insects to the flower which helps in the sexual reproduction process.
+The petals of the corolla are colourful and scented to attract insects to the flower which helps in the sexual reproduction process.
 The androecium is the male reproductive organ of the flower because it produces pollen grains.
 The gynoecium is the female reproductive organ of the flower because it produces ovules.

 Sex of flowers

 The flower of the tulip plant is a bisexual flower because it contains both stamens and carpels together.
-The flowers of palms are unisexual flowers because some of them contain only male reproductive organs (stamens) and the others contain only female reproductive organs (carpels).
+The flowers of palms are unisexual flowers because some of them contain only male reproductive organs (stamens) and others contain only female reproductive organs (carpels).
 The flower of the bean plant is a typical bisexual flower because its flower contains four whorls.

 Drying-flowers